schroedermatt/data-demo/assets/02_hands-on.md

 Choose one or both of the [stateless exercises](https://github.com/schroedermatt/stream-processing-workshop/tree/main/src/main/java/org/improving/workshop/exercises/stateless) to solve.
 The goals are listed at the top of the class.

+It can be helpful to first map out your topology.
+Download [this file](https://github.com/schroedermatt/stream-processing-workshop/blob/main/assets/excalidraw/workshop-template.excalidraw) and open it up in https://excalidraw.com and sketch out the expected topology.

 A test case for each exercise is [already written for you](https://github.com/schroedermatt/stream-processing-workshop/tree/main/src/test/groovy/org/improving/workshop/exercises/stateless).
 Work on the stream until the test is green (passing).

 ### Solve Stateful Exercises

 If you've solved the stateless exercises, explore the stateful exercises.
 These will require a little more thought and up front design.

+It can be helpful to first map out your topology.
+Download [this file](https://github.com/schroedermatt/stream-processing-workshop/blob/main/assets/excalidraw/workshop-template.excalidraw) and open it up in https://excalidraw.com and sketch out the expected topology.

 These also have [tests written for you](https://github.com/schroedermatt/stream-processing-workshop/tree/main/src/test/groovy/org/improving/workshop/exercises/stateful) to get you going.
 Develop the stream until its test is green (passing).